Nishantgoyal/docker_learning/udemy/docker-mastery/05.Container_Lifetime_And_Persistent_Data/The twelve Factor App.md

   - **The tools Gap**: Different stack.
 - The _twelve-factor_ app is designed for continuous deployment by keeping the gap as small as possible.
 - It twelve factor app resists the urge to use different backing services between development and production.

+## 11. Logs

+- Treat logs as event streams
+- Logs are the **stream** of aggregated, time-ordered events collected from the output processes of all running processes and backing services.
+- A twelve-factor app never concerns itself with the routing or storage of its output stream.
+  - It should not attemt to write to or manage logfiles.
+  - Each running process writes its event stream, unbuffered, to _stdout_.
+- In staging or production environment each process stream is captured, collated together, and routed
+- Process is completely managed by the execution environment, and not configurable or even visible to the apps.